mohit-manna/mohit-manna.github.io/_posts/2023-04-12-how-i-reused-my-old-smartphone-to-host-a-website.md

 **Steps to host Flask Website in Android Phone:**

-1﻿.[Userland](https://play.google.com/store/apps/details?id=tech.ula&hl=en&gl=US&pli=1) install this app in the android phone and choose ubuntu.
+1﻿.
+[Userland](https://play.google.com/store/apps/details?id=tech.ula&hl=en&gl=US&pli=1) install this app in the android phone and choose ubuntu.

 I﻿ also tried termux but it didn't allow me to install a python library which was needed in my Flask App.

-2﻿.Open the app and set password for root user.
+2﻿.
+Open the app and set password for root user.

-3﻿.Lock the app in background so it can't be killed by mistake.
+3﻿.
+Lock the app in background so it can't be killed by mistake.

 4﻿.Now to run next steps you can either ssh into this Android Device from your PC or you can use the app directly.
 Doing ssh will be easy.
 I recommend it but the ssh service in Userland is not very stable for unknown reasons.
 Sometimes it stop responding in the port.
 T﻿he ssh service runs on port 2022.